 3. Set Up Your Bike Trainer and Accessories

-Find a suitable training area where you set up the trainer.
+Find a suitable spot for your trainer.
 Its setup differs based on the type of trainer you have.

 Direct-drive trainers require you to take off the rear wheel of your bike so you can mount it directly to the trainer.